ahmed-barakat333/LRI_MM_Pain/README.md

 8- RRHO_Analysis: Data and code used to run Rank Rank Hypergeometric Overlap (RRHO) analysis of differentially expressed genes of multiple myeloma cell types.

 9- Transcriptomics_Analysis_Sensory_Neuron: Data and code used to analyse senosry neuron datasets.
-This folder is orgnaized into the following subfolders a- human_Datasets: Data and code to analyse the human dataset (GSE168243).
+This folder is orgnaized into the following subfolders:

+  a- human_Datasets: Data and code to analyse the human dataset (GSE168243).

   b- human_mouse_overlap:  Data and code to get genes that overlap in their expression between mouse and human datasets.